DFPA Syllabi Requirements

 The Core Curriculum “belongs” to the University, not the college or the department.
 That is, it has been approved to satisfy certain University degree requirements.
 As such, a core course is expected and required to meet those curricular expectations as stipulated by the University.

-Each instructor teaching a Core Curriculum course should on their syllabus identify their course as a core curriculum course and paste in a version of this Core Curriculum course description and learning objectives.
+Each instructor teaching a Core Curriculum course should on their syllabus identify their course as a core curriculum course and include a version of this Core Curriculum course description and learning objectives.
 Instructors can then add material in their syllabus providing a bit more detail of how those learning objectives will be pursued in their course.

 Copies of Syllabi